Mwesh-F/wireframing/README.md

 ---

 > Example: In a hotel booking system, a wireframe of the "Checkout" feature can help developers understand what information to collect (guest details, payment options) and how the user flow should proceed from selection to confirmation.

+## Wireframing in Practice

+### Real-World Scenario: Hotel Booking System

+Imagine a team developing a hotel booking system.
+During the wireframing phase, the design team created low-fidelity wireframes for the "Room Selection" and "Checkout" pages.
+While reviewing these wireframes, several usability issues were identified:

+- **Unclear Navigation:** Users couldn't easily return to the room selection page after proceeding to checkout.
+- **Missing Price Breakdown:** The total cost shown on the checkout screen lacked a detailed breakdown (e.g., taxes, service fees).
+- **Confusing Date Selection:** The check-in and check-out date fields were placed too close together, causing users to accidentally select the wrong dates.

+### How the Issues Were Resolved

+- The navigation was updated to include a clear “Back to Room Selection” button.
+- A price breakdown section was added, improving transparency.
+- The date fields were separated visually, with clear labels and a calendar pop-up to reduce confusion.

+### Impact on the Final Product

+By addressing these usability issues early through wireframing, the development team avoided rework during the coding phase.
+The final product was more intuitive, leading to:

+- Fewer user errors during booking
+- Higher customer satisfaction
+- Improved overall usability

+### Conclusion

+Wireframing is a critical step in ensuring a user-friendly design.
+It allows teams to catch and fix usability flaws early, align on layout and functionality, and create a product that meets user needs efficiently.
+In this case, wireframing helped prevent costly redesigns and ensured a smoother, more intuitive booking experience for users.